cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 The client creates its `Envelope` on registration and sends it to the server for storage.
 On every login, the server sends this `Envelope` to the client so it can recover its key material for use in the AKE.

-Future variants of OPAQUE may use different key recovery mechanisms.
-See {{key-recovery}} for details.

 Applications may pin key material to identities if desired.
 If no identity is given for a party, its value MUST default to its public key.
 The following types of